GPropersi/urls4irl_personal/README.md

 ## :hammer: Challenges
 - [X] Integrate AJAX requests with Flask-WTF and modals to correctly display user input errors
 - [X] Migrate the SQLite database when changes had to be made instead of deleting and recreating the database
+- [X] Ensuring correct permissions for actions, i.e. only the creator of a UTub can delete a UTub
 - [X] Implementing CRUD operations on nested components
     - i.e. for a tag, on a url, contained in a UTub